 GREAT FOR SLOW MOTION

-Filming at an incredible 1,000fps, the Sony RX0 Mark II can capture true slo-mo video.
+Filming at an incredible 1,000 fps, the Sony RX0 Mark II can capture true slo-mo video.
 Think about how awesome capturing a school of fish or that epic dive into the water will be in slow-mo.
-Beyond being waterproof up to 10 meters and slo-mo video, it takes awesome 15.3MP stills and can capture great footage even when the lighting isn’t ideal.
+Beyond being waterproof up to 10 meters and having slo-mo video capabilities, this underwater camera takes awesome 15.3MP stills and can capture great footage even when the lighting isn’t ideal.
 It’s pricier than most underwater cameras, but the extras are pretty sweet if we do say so ourselves.